thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Skewb
 - Square-1

 For non-first rounds, it is a good practice to put all of the similarly skilled competitors in one group to ensure that they receive the same scrambles.
-Use the previous round’s results to determine which groups to place competitors in.
+Use the previous round's results to determine which groups to place competitors in.

 ## Competition Cancelation and Rescheduling

 Once a competition is announced, it is the expectation and responsibility of the Delegates to commit to seeing the competition through on the original date announced.
-Competitors and their families will have made arrangements and financial commitments to attend on that day, and it is in everyone’s best interest to honor those commitments.
+Competitors and their families will have made arrangements and financial commitments to attend on that day, and it is in everyone's best interest to honor those commitments.

 cancelations can only happen when there is no safe or feasible alternative.
 This is only an option in extenuating circumstances such as: